Ian Roberts (educator): Legal issues

 Also on September 30, 2025, the Des Moines Public School (DPMS) Board chairman read a statement into the public record, indicating that Roberts had provided a driver's license and a social security card as proof of citizenship in his application in 2023.
 The statement also acknowledged the school board had been contacted by ICE in the time since Roberts's arrest, with ICE notifying the board that Roberts was not eligible to work in the U.S. According to the statement read by the DMPS chairperson, the school board attempted to provide Roberts with an opportunity to clarify the circumstances via a questionnaire, communicated to Roberts's attorney.
 Roberts did not return the questionnaire and instead submitted a resignation letter, which his attorney conveyed to the DMPS board.

 On October 2, 2025, federal prosecutors filed a felony charge against Roberts of "Illegal alien in possession of firearms" 18 U.S.C. § 922(g)(5).
 Roberts was also transferred to federal custody and appeared before a United States magistrate judge in the United States District Court for the Southern District of Iowa.

+On January 22, 2026, U.S. Attorney's Office, Southern District of Iowa reported Ian Andre Roberts, 55, entered guilty pleas to False Statement for Employment and Illegal Alien in Possession of a Firearm.
+Roberts is scheduled to be sentenced on May 29, 2026, and faces a potential sentence of up to 15 years in prison on the firearms charge and up to five years in prison on the false statements charge.
+A federal district court judge will determine any sentence after considering the United States Sentencing Guidelines and other statutory factors.